liuweihanty/ChIP_analysis_tutorial/README.md

      * **/CD34_CUX1_CnR/logs** $~~~$ the error and output records files for debugging
      * **/CD34_CUX1_CnR/scripts** $~~~$ the analysis scripts

-* ### Run the job
+* ### Set up the job running scripts
      Now that we have the adaptor trimmed fastqs, it's time to proceeed to next steps.
 In the flow chart above, we finished steps 1 and 2 so far.
 Step 3 to 6 will be implemented in an automated workflow, which is organized into two bash scripts: <br>
     * **job_submission.sh**: this script specify and select the two fastq files(forward and reverse reads) for each sample, and send the fastqs to the "run.sh" script below
-    * **run_job.sh**:  this scripts takes in the forward and reverse fastqs for each sample from the job_submission.sh file above, and performs steps 3-6 in the flow chart on each sample, in a paralelled fashion( all samples will be simutaneously analyzed), so no matter how many samples you have, you just need to run once. <br>
+    * **run_job.sh**:  this scripts takes in the forward and reverse fastqs for each sample from the job_submission.sh file above, and performs steps 3-6 in the flow chart on each sample (except IDR analysis), in a paralelled fashion( all samples will be simutaneously analyzed), so no matter how many samples you have, you just need to run once. <br>

     Now let's take a look inside of an example of each file and I will explain what each code chunk do: <br>

     **job_submission.sh** For each sample, this script below find the forward read(R1) fastq file, and subsequently locate the reverse read(R2) file for that same sample(it can do so because the fastq file names you got from the sequencing core differ only in "R1" and "R2" part for the file name).
-This script essently locate the forward and reverse reads fastq files parallelly for each sample, and feed them into the "run_jobs.sh" file to run all the analysis steps
+This script essently locate the forward and reverse reads fastq files parallelly for each sample, and feed them into the "run_jobs.sh" file to run all the analysis steps. **What you need to do**: change all the directory path to your project directory.
     ```bash

     #!/bin/bash

-    #PBS -N SMARCA4 CnR CUX1 KO wrapper
+    #PBS -N CD34_CUX1_CnR
     #PBS -S /bin/bash
     #PBS -l walltime=24:00:00
     #PBS -l nodes=1:ppn=8
     #PBS -l mem=32gb
-    #PBS -o /gpfs/data/mcnerney-lab/.../SMARCA4_CnR/logs/run_CnR_wrapper.out
+    #PBS -o /gpfs/data/mcnerney-lab/.../CD34_CUX1_CnR/logs/run_CnR_wrapper.out
-    #PBS -e /gpfs/data/mcnerney-lab/.../SMARCA4_CnR/logs/run_CnR_wrapper.err
+    #PBS -e /gpfs/data/mcnerney-lab/.../CD34_CUX1_CnR/logs/run_CnR_wrapper.err

     date
     module load gcc/6.2.0